damianhakert/damianhakert.github.io/source/posts/2017-02-16-functional-group-updates.html.md

 All of the updates are recorded using [Zoom](https://zoom.us) at the time of the call.
 All the recordings will be uploaded to our Youtube account and made public, with the exception of the Sales and Finance updates.

-Below are the recordings of the updates of this week and the week before.
-We aim to post a blog every week with the latest updates.
+Below are the recordings of the updates of the last 3 weeks.
+We aim to post a blog every week with the latest updates but might combine them.

 Discussion team